Valenciola/Matrix-Manipulator/notes.md

 ## Basics
 ### Matrix Generation
-- Being able to create a matrix of dimensions m x n (so use buttons to extend or shrink; how to do this with arrays in JS?)
-- Making each cell of the matrix able to take a typed-in value
+- Making each cell of the matrix able to take a typed-in value (lock/unlock editing)

 ### Matrix Manipulation
 - Elementary row equations (scalars and whatnot)